shopjs/shop.js/README.md

 | --- | --- | --- |
 | submit | ()&nbsp;&#8209;>&nbsp; | submit a user's shipping information information |

+###### Events ######
+n/a

 ### lineitems ###
 The lineitems container loops over and displays an order's or cart's line items (usually the order.items field).
 The lineitems must be used inside of either a cart or orders container.
 Internally, a lineitems container simply wraps a lineitem container in a loop.

+Template data inside of a lineitems container's HTML tags are passed onto each lineitem container and will be transcluded in lineitem.

+It is best to use this container inside another container instead of at the top level so it can be rendered along side other order information.

 ###### Data Fields ######
 n/a